Colorado elopement guide

 What foods and beverages would make the day special for you?
 I’ve seen a couple eat peanut butter and jelly sandwiches they made that morning, and I’ve seen couples hire a private chef to cook a one-of-a-kind meal at their airbnb.
 Your tastebuds and imagination are the only limits here.

+Wondering what you’re doing to do all day?
+I have a guide to elopement activities here.
 Don’t forget about vow books and any other little details that can help make the day feel personalized to you.
 I have a whole guide to elopement details here.

 7. Get your marriage license

-Getting your marriage license in Colorado is easy.
-You can get it at any Colorado county clerk’s office, even if it’s not the same county as the one where you’re eloping.
-Most offices are open 8am-4:30pm Mon-Fri, and you can show up for a 20-30 minute walk-in appointment.
+You can get your license at any Colorado county clerk’s office, even if it’s not the same county as the one where you’re eloping.
+Most offices are open 8am-4:30pm Mon-Fri, but some counties have limited in-person hours, and others require you to make an appointment.
 You can’t apply for the marriage license online, but you can fill out parts of your application online, then complete it in person.

 When you arrive in Colorado, you need to get your marriage license before your elopement day.
 Once it’s been issued, you have 35 days to use it before it expires.
 You cannot backdate the license if you forget to apply in advance, so this part is important!

-- ID (driver’s license or passport)
+• ID (driver’s license or passport)

-- Social security numbers
+• Social security numbers

-- $30 feee (payable in cash, check, or credit card)
+• $30 feee (payable in cash, check, or credit card)

 8. It’s your elopement day!

-This is what we’re here for! 🎉 You’re done planning, it’s time to elope!
+This is what we’re here for!
+You’re done planning, it’s time to elope!

 What’s the cost of eloping in Colorado?

 Some couples want a simple elopement package with photographer, officiant, and florist all included in one price, and this is by far the cheapest way to go.
 But you don’t have much control over the vendors you end up working with when going that route, and you’ll get a much more personalized experience by booking vendors individually.
-(Pro tip?
-Start with your photographer, and we’ll help with recommendations for any other vendors you need!)
+(Start with your photographer, and we’ll help with recommendations for any other vendors you need!)

 But I’m sure you’d like some real examples, so that you can plan out your own elopement budget.
 I’m going to show two different examples of different price points, without including travel costs since those vary so much depending on where you’re based.
 Neither of these examples include any costs related to inviting guests, which can add up quickly with accommodations, meals, drinks, and even permit/venue fees since most free locations do not allow large groups.